joomla/accessibility/docs/custom-elements/Message-Dialog-Modal.md

 ### Small Screens

 To make the content easier to read when displayed on small screens, the dialog fills 100% of the screen.
-Completely covering the background window also hides background movement that occurs on some mobile devices when scrolling content inside the dialog and
+Completely covering the background window, also hides background movement that occurs on some mobile devices, when scrolling content inside the dialog and

-Modal Windows are difficult not only for blind but for unexperienced users.
+Modal Windows are difficult not only for blind but for inexperienced users.

-Inexperienced users who do not understand the principle of overlaying windows try to close the modal by closing the tab itself and therefore the whole application.
+Inexperienced users, who do not understand the principle of overlaying windows, try to close the modal by closing the tab itself and therefore the whole application.
 This may cause the loss of a input in a form.

 ### Keyboard Interaction

 **Open Dialog**

-When a dialog opens, focus placement depends on the nature and size of the content.
+When a dialog opens, focus placement depends upon the nature and size, of the content.

-* In all circumstances, focus moves at open event to an element contained in the dialog.
+* In all circumstances, focus moves, at the open event, to an element contained in the dialog.
 * Unless a condition where doing otherwise is advisable, focus is initially set on the first focusable element.
 * If content is large enough that focusing the first interactive element could cause the beginning of content to scroll out of view, it is advisable to add tabindex="-1" to a static element at the top of the dialog, such as the dialog title or first paragraph, and initially focus that element.
 * If a dialog contains the final step in a process that is not easily reversible, such as deleting data or completing a financial transaction, it may be advisable to set focus on the least destructive action, especially if undoing the action is difficult or impossible.
 Alert Dialog Pattern is often employed in such circumstances.
 * If a dialog is limited to interactions that either provide additional information or continue processing, it may be advisable to set focus to the element that is likely to be most frequently used, such as an OK or Continue button.
-* If there is a long modal window possible (i.e. a list to select an entry) it is good practice, to set a cancel-button also on the top of the window.
+* If there is a long modal window possible (i.e. a list, to select an entry), it is good practice to set a cancel-button, also, on the top of the window.
 This prevents the user - also the user with mouse - to scroll down.
 * Give the user an information how he can quit the Modal, this helps also inexperienced users who do not understand the principle of the overlaying window.

 **Work in Dialog**

 Modal dialogs contain their tab sequence.
 That is, Tab and Shift + Tab do not move focus outside the dialog.
 However, unlike most non-modal dialogs, modal dialogs do not provide means for moving keyboard focus outside the dialog window without closing the dialog.
-(Important

-In the following description, the term tabbable element refers to any element with a tabindex value of zero or greater.
-Note that values greater than 0 are strongly discouraged.)
+(Important: In the following description, the term 'tabbable element' refers to any element with a tabindex value of zero or greater.
+Note that values greater than 0 are strongly discouraged).

 * The tab sequence of all dialogs must include a visible element with role button that closes the dialog, such as a close icon or cancel button.
 It is recommended that the dismiss button is over the fold if the modal window becomes larger.
 * When a dialog opens, focus moves to an element inside the dialog.
 See notes below regarding initial focus placement.